efchatz/pandora/README.md

 The following table depicts a high-level view of the tool's capabilities.
 Note that Firefox and the relevant Firefox plugins of password managers may not work correctly.
 They need further research for the tool to be able to extract the credentials in every case.
 This is due to the fact that Firefox changes its pattern with each execution.

+Note: The Users column refers to the number of users mentioned in the Chrome Web Store for each browser plugin.
+Bitwarden was probably fixed on 3rd November 2023.

 | Name         | Location   | Credentials               | Browser             | Stability    | Version    | Users |
 |--------------|------------|---------------------------|---------------------|--------------|------------|-------|
 | Chromium     | Browser    | Entries                   | Chrome/MSEdge/Brave | Yes          |121.0.6106.0| N/A   |